Lily2point0/briefcasejs/README.md

 Briefcase makes a call to your Google Spreadsheet and returns clean data; JSON or CSV(*coming soon*)

 *See examples/getJSON for a quick start.*
+**Note: Using Google Spreadsheet as a database is not recommended for production work; but can be useful for quick prototypes and local applications**

 ## Setup
 1. Create your Google spreadsheet(or form, then > View Responses)